ParthC/Nodejs-Swagger-UI-Rest-API/README.md

 # Documentation of REST API by using swagger-ui and nodejs express framework

-- Ensure that you have [node.js](https://nodejs.org/en/) installed.
+- Ensure that you have [node.js](https://nodejs.org/en/) installed

+- Clone the project

 - Install the dependencies